Try Cross-Country Skiing in Lillehammer!

 -

-The course lasts for about 2 hours, with plenty of time for equipment fitting before and after the course.
+The course lasts for about 2 to 2,5 hours, with plenty of time for equipment fitting before and snacks & drinks after the course.

 -